AC297r-MBTA-2018/Code-Documentation/index.md

 - `profile.py` module profiles the clusters by summarizing cluster pattern-of-use features, inferring cluster demographics distributions as well as calling `report.py` module to produce a short descriptive text for each cluster.
 The cluster profiles are saved in the `data/cached_profiles/` directory.

 - `report.py` module handles automatic report generation.
-It is called by `profile.py`, and its results are appened as a an additional column to the cluster profiles data frame that is eventually saved in the `data/cached_profiles/` directory.
+It is called by `profile.py`, and its results are appended as a an additional column to the cluster profiles data frame that is eventually saved in the `data/cached_profiles/` directory.

 - `visualization.py` module contains functions to generate various static visualizations to explore the clusters in python.